blackchip-org/zc/doc/ops/int.md

 - `Int/u`, `Int/u64`, `Int/u32`, `Int/u16`, `Int/u8`

-A `Int` is an integer of an arbitrary size and support is provided by the math/big package in the gol standard library.
+A `Int` is an integer of an arbitrary size and support is provided by the math/big package in the go standard library.
 The calculator prefers working with `Int` values whenever an operation can use a function in this library.

 The `Int/s` and `Int/u` series of types are signed and unsigned integers of a